WPBeginner

 This is why it is recommended to create a child theme for WordPress theme customization.

 All WordPress plugins you download and install on your site are stored in /wp-content/plugins/ folder.
-You are not supposed to edit plugin files directly, unless you wrote the plugin just for your own WordPress site.
+You are not supposed to edit plugin files directly, unless you wrote site-specific WordPress plugin for your own use.

 In many WordPress tutorials, you will see code snippets that you can add to your WordPress site.
-The best way to add custom code to your WordPress site is by adding it to functions.php file of your child theme or by creating a site-specific plugin.
+You can add custom code to your WordPress site by adding it to functions.php file of your child theme or by creating a site-specific plugin.

 You can download fresh copies of WordPress core, your theme, and installed plugins from their sources.
 But if you lose your uploads folder, then it would be very hard to restore it without a backup.